ccsmiguelangel/Platzi-AliceInAnimanoland/README.md

 - ease-in-out: Combines both ease-in and ease-out for a smooth transition.
 - cubic-bezier: Custom timing function using two control points to create a specific acceleration curve.
 You can generate the formula hre: [Cubic Bezier](https://cubic-bezier.com/)

 `transition-delay`: Sets the time to wait before starting the transitions after the trigger.

+## Lesson 14 and 15 Part 1
+**UX Tips**
+1. For Jump Animations (like in circle-jump file):
+  - Start quickly and end slowly for a more natural feel.
+  - Follows the principle of easing-out for a better user perception.